NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 included in the archive.

-If as a SPICE kernel archive producer you have been provided the data to be archived, maybe because is all present in a given directory structure or in a release plan, you might as well jump to :ref:`source/32_step_2_npb_setup:Step 2: Preparing the NAIF PDS4 Bundler Setup`.
+If as a SPICE kernel archive producer you have been provided the data to be archived, if all data are present in a given directory structure or in a release plan, you might as well jump to :ref:`source/32_step_2_npb_setup:Step 2: Preparing the NAIF PDS4 Bundler Setup`.